Technical Guide9 min read

 Over-dosing CPAM causes charge reversal — excess positive charge restabilizes particles, making water turbid again.
 Higher charge density CPAM is more prone to charge reversal because it reaches saturation at lower dosage.

 This is why jar testing is critical.
 The optimal dose is where you get maximum performance without charge reversal.
+Our step-by-step jar test procedure walks through the protocol.

 Shear Sensitivity